BenjaminDoran/motif-paper/sections/paper-intro.md

 ### Definition and Role

 Biological motifs are short conserved degenerate sequences of similar or identical sequence instances as found in DNA sequences.
 One common type of biologic motif is the transcription factor binding site (TFBS), which will be the primary focus of this research paper.
-TFBSs serve as regulation sites inhibiting or promoting the transcription of certain genes.
-As a general rule, TFBSs are short often 8-30bp (base pairs) long [@das_survey_2007].
-Examples of well studied TFBSs are the lac operon and the TATA box.[@hannenhalli_eukaryotic_2008].
-To discover new TFBSs, upstream sequences usually 1000bp long are collected from co-regulated genes either within or across species, and compared to find conserved regions.
+TFBS's serve as regulation sites inhibiting or promoting the transcription of certain genes.
+As a general rule, TFBS's are short often 8-30bp (base pairs) long [@das_survey_2007].
+Examples of well studied TFBS's are the lac operon and the TATA box.[@hannenhalli_eukaryotic_2008].
+To discover new TFBS's, upstream sequences usually 1000bp long are collected from co-regulated genes either within or across species, and compared to find conserved regions.
 Because individual sequences may vary slightly due to non-harmful mutations, when looking for motifs we are not looking for exact matches or sequences.
 Instead, we model an idealized sequence that takes into account probable mutations.
 This model is the TFBS motif.

 ### Representation and Visualization